kaaaxcreators/fortnitepy/README.md

 If you use Caprover or Docker there is a Dockerfile and captain-definition which fine.

-I didnt test repl.it compatibility with the custom module, but because of the Express Server it is easy to setup e.g. UptimeRobot to keep the Repl alive and online 24/7.
+Hosting with [Repl.it](https://repl.it/) works fine!
+You just have to use a cronjob or Uptimerobot and ping it every 15 minutes to keep it alive

 ## Ads